Honors College Courses

 Professor is lecturing to packed classroom.

-Click on each course series to see what's on offer for the upcoming semester.
+what's on offer for the upcoming semester.
 For a list of past and current Honors College course offerings, visit our course archive

 In these three-credit-hour interdisciplinary seminars top professors and campus leaders invite a select group of students into their world of amazing research, providing an in-depth exploration of cutting-edge topics in a variety of fields.
 Students must apply to participate, and if admitted are designated Dean's Signature Scholars, a great plus for the resume.